tmetsch/dtrace-web-ide/README.md

     python manage.py runserver

 Go to http://localhost:8000 and you will see this web based DTrace consumer.
-Note that this is not the way it is supposed to run in a producion system.
+Note that this is not the way it is supposed to run in a production system.

 Notes
 -----